Small island states see hope for climate change in Doha meeting

 By Nikita Espangel

-Earlier this month, viagra 196 countries met in Doha for the 18th Conference of the Parties or COP18.
+Earlier this month, 196 countries met in Doha for the 18th Conference of the Parties or COP18.
 The talks were not as heavily covered as previous ones.
-Many had few expectations about the meeting, about it however according to Joe Aitaro, dosage a negotiator for the Alliance of Small Island States representing Palau, the meeting had a few interesting outcomes with implications for small island states.
+Many had few expectations about the meeting, however according to Joe Aitaro, a negotiator for the Alliance of Small Island States representing Palau, the meeting had a few interesting outcomes with implications for small island states.

 Cop 18 Doha panel